 You can also give yourself a gift and get new ceramic mugs, plates and platters or whatever you desire just because!

-Here are some suggestions I found that may interest you.
+Here are some suggestions of where I found vintage items that may interest you.

-Hygge is all about comfort, being cosy, connecting with friends and family and hominess, oh and don’t forget the ceramic mugs and porcelain teacups too!
+Hygge is all about comfort, being cozy, connecting with friends and family and hominess, oh and don’t forget the ceramic mugs and porcelain teacups too!

-Whether you like something warm or cool to drink, cheese, olives and meats or pastries and dainties to consume in your cosy spot doing what pleases you, and with whoever fits into this, the choice is yours.
-Big warm blankets and fuzzy sweaters, woolly socks and cosy pants all add to the feeling of comfort.
+Whether you like something warm or cool to drink, cheese, olives and meats or pastries and dainties to consume in your cozy spot doing what pleases you, and with whoever fits into this, the choice is yours.
+Big warm blankets and fuzzy sweaters, woolly socks and cozy pants all add to the feeling of comfort.